Country of origin

 system of this pistol proved to be reliable and was widely copied.

 The M1911 has a single-action trigger.
-This pistol has a grip- and
+This pistol has an automatic grip

 It is fed

 from a 7-round magazine.
-However it is not sufficient by modern
+However by modern standards such magazine

 The M1911 is